matter-labs/zksync-web-era-docs/docs/dev/README.md

 - [Intro to rollups](./fundamentals/rollups.md) - A brief overview of rollups.
 - [zkSync Overview](./fundamentals/zkSync.md) - A quick overview of zkSync technologies.
 - [zkSync testnet](./fundamentals/testnet.md) - A brief intro into zkSync testnest.
+  - [migration-testnet](./testnet/migration-to-testnet-paymaster.md) - A brief explainer on paymasters on testnet.

 ### Developer guides